dgroomes/java-columnar-query-engine/README.md

   to learn the API).
 * [ ] SKIP (I agree with my comment in this item: I'm not sure I'm going to sub-type Table.)
 Generic type parameters should work on the 'match' method.
 It takes a table and returns table of the exact same type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
-* [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
+* [x] DONE Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
 There should be a query type that allows multiple criteria of multiple types (e.g. string and int).
   * What happens to `OrdinalSingleFieldIntegerQuery`.
 Does this become a type that can be used as a component object in a composite query type (e.g. `MultiPointedCriteriaQuery`)?.